DamianBeckUniBern/bimodal_prior_integration_vr_tennis/README.md

 - **Plots**
   - All plots saved for each participant in each condition on each day and the summary plots of the aggregated plots of all participants
 - **Raw_data**
   - Raw data after the experiment.
 There are two folders for each day: a folder for the participants ID 0-15 and 16-31.
-24 participants in total (ID: 1-12, 15-19, 22-28).
+24 participants in total (ID: 1-12, 15-19, 22-28) and for the control experiment (ID: 1-14, 16-20, 22-26).
 The remaining IDs served as a reserve
 - **Simulation**
   - Jupyter notebook for Bayesian predictions.
 Reads experimental protocol and estimates participants’ response based on a Bayesian model